HendrikHoetker/OutlookItemTransfer/README.md

 The OutlookItemTransfer can be used as any other SWT Transfer class.

-The method nativeToJava will return a List of OutlookItem: List<OutlookItem>.
+The method nativeToJava will return an Array of OutlookItem: OutlookItem[].
 Each item represents one dragged item from Outlook.

 The method javaToNative is not implemented as dropping to Outlook is not considered in my use cases.